OWASP/owasp-mastg/README.md

 If the issue is accepted, we will schedule it into one of our [milestones](https://github.com/OWASP/owasp-mstg/milestones "Milestones").

 ### Translating
-We are currently in progress of making a new release every 6 months.
+We are currently in progress of making a new minor every 6 months.
+Next, we will often create patch updates in order to provide intermediary updates in PDF and DocX format.
 Releases that have been tagged can then be translated into preferred languages.
+(Note we use symantic versioning: major.minor.patch)

 ### Contributing